jacksors/QuotesBot/README.md

 +randomquote

     Outputs a random quote from the user-specified quotes channel.
++numquotes (@user)

+    Outputs the number of quotes that the person mentioned has attributed to them.
 +setquoteschannel

     Type this in the channel you wish to be your servers quotes channel.
 In order to run this command, you must have the role "QuotesBot Admin"